icinganalysis/icinganalysis.github.io/content/NACA-ARR-5G13.md

 Here we cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as were several of the references.

+As noted on the coversheet above:
+>NACA WARTIME REPORTS are reprints of papers originally issued to provide rapid distribution of advance research results to an authorized group requiring them for the war effort.
+They were previously held under a security status but are now unclassified.
+Some of these reports were not technically edited.
+All have been reproduced without change in order to expedite general distribution.

+While "Some of these reports were not technically edited", this report has excellent technical content.

 The nomenclature may be challenging, so peruse the symbols used:
 ![Symbols part 1](/images/naca-arr-5g13/symbols0.png)